Skip to main content

 Use Proper Sunscreen

-Apply sunscreen to exposed skin, even on cloudy days, to protect yourself from harmful UV rays.
+Apply sunscreen to exposed skin, even cloudy days, to protect yourself from harmful UV rays.
 Choose a broad-spectrum sunscreen with a high SPF and reapply it as needed during long rides.

 Protect Your Eyes

 You heard right.
-Blue light, in particular, can do great eye damage.
+Blue light, in particular, can do excellent eye damage.
 It’s worth it to get a recommendation on great riding glasses that can also deflect bugs and debris that could temporarily blind you or place you in danger.

 Be Vigilant and Aware